 Figure 2: The results of the Volume material

-The Absorption Ramp input on a Volume medium takes the grid value from a Volume Ramp as input.
+The Absorption Ramp input on a Volume Medium takes the grid value from a Volume Ramp as input.
 In the color gradient, the colors near 0 on the left map low grid values to a custom color (the lowest values map to white).
 Higher grid values map to colors on the right of the color gradient.
 Less-saturated colors cause less-pronounced absorption.
 Emission Ramps and Scattering Ramps operate in the same way.

 Note